barend-erasmus/simple-cryptocurrency/README.md

 ### Receiving a transaction

-When a node receives a transaction is will bundle it with other transactions and create a block.
+When a node receives a transaction, it will bundle it with other transactions and create a block.

 This block will then be mined and once successfully mined, it will add it to its own blockchain and broadcast the block to other nodes.